ChenKen9869/DCA-IOT-system/README.md

 # Introduction

 DCA IoT System is a rule-based device monitoring and message processing system.

+And this is also a prototype system of [*A Flexible IoT Rule Engine Framework for Customizing Monitoring and Control Strategies*](A_Flexible_IoT_Rule_Engine_Framework_for_Customizing_Monitoring_and_Control_Strategies.pdf).

 ## Features